kenfar/cletus/README.md

-Cletus is a library to help with write commmand line python programs.
+Cletus is a library to help with commmand line python programs.

 It includes:
    - cletus_config: makes it easy for a program to combine config files, environmental